Stepasha419a/ducks-tinder-client/README.md

 Ducks Tinder is a Tinder clone project

+## Currently under the refactoring, the below may be mistaken

 ## Available Scripts

 - `npm run dev` - runs the app in the development mode (default port is 3000);